Bhagyashree-065/demographic-data-analyzer/README.md

 # demographic-data-analyzer
-"A Python project for analyzing demographic data using NumPy and unittest framework."
+"A Python project for analyzing demographic data using pandas and unittest framework."